Boston College Pregnancy Services

 The goal of the University is to provide a comprehensive support team that emphasizes caring and personal respect.
 If you are pregnant, or you know someone who is pregnant, the following information describes the support services available at Boston College as well provides information and the names of individuals who are ready to assist you.
-Please feel free to contact Katie Dalton, at the Women’s Resource Center, or any of the individuals or offices listed for a consultation.
+Please feel free to contact Katie Dalton, at the Women’s Center, or any of the individuals or offices listed for a consultation.
 All consultations will be handled confidentially.

 What should I do if I think I might be pregnant?

 First, know that you are not alone.
 Boston College is a supportive community that has many resources available to you.